Replace your turf with drought-tolerant landscaping and a rain-saving landscape feature.

 While no landscape is maintenance-free, sustainable landscapes require less fertilizer, pesticides, and ongoing maintenance than a traditional grass-based yard.

-Residential & Commercial properties may receive up to $4 per sq. foot of converted yard, up to 5,000 sq. ft for residential properties and up to 10,000 sq. ft for commercial properties.
+Residential & Commercial properties may receive between $2 - $4 per sq. foot of converted yard, up to 5,000 sq. ft for residential properties and up to 10,000 sq. ft for commercial properties.

 Two criteria must be fulfilled: